dodyg/AndroidRivers/README.md

 Android River is a modern Android 2.2 news app.
-It's now version 1.13.
+It's now version 1.14.

+The current active development branch is "Community".

 Android River has the following features:
 - Read RSS 1.0, RSS 2.0 and ATOM 1.0.